Harbansyadav/Harbansyadav/README.md

 - 👋 Hi, I’m @Harbansyadav
-- 👀 I’m interested in web Development.
+- 👀 I’m interested in Data Analyst.
-- 🌱 I’m currently learning Web Development and Python.
+- 🌱 I’m currently working in Amazon.
-- 💞️ I’m looking to collaborate on fullstack.
 - 📫 How to reach me Email:- harbansyadav100@gmail.com Contact no:- +916397688122.

 <!---